-You can watch The Walking Dead: World Beyond from April 13, 2020.
+Fans in the US can watch The Walking Dead: World Beyond from Sunday, October 4 on AMC.

 Instead, The Walking Dead: World Beyond will have just two seasons of 10 episodes.

-Can I watch Walking Dead: World Beyond in the UK?
+Can I watch The Walking Dead: World Beyond in the UK?

 The exclusive home of Walking Dead: World Beyond in the UK is Amazon Prime Video.